accurec/CyfrinUpdraftCourseNft/README.md

 ## About

 This is just a not very polished project to explore how to create and store NFTs using Openzeppelin library, IPFS and SVG data.
 In `SelectorDirectCalls.sol` file there is some exploration on how to call functions with data directly on smart contracts.
+Also exploring a bit of `cast sig` command to verify Metamask calls.

 ## Useful links